create a stunning reading experience

 white-space

-This fits right in to my simplicity philosophy, which I hope to share soon.
+This fits right into my simplicity philosophy, which I hope to share soon.
 Until then, I’ll just say that the less crowded your content is, the more your readers will be able to focus on it.
 Give plenty of breathing room.

 Take a deep breath.
-Doesn’t that feel good? ;)
+Doesn’t that feel good?

 Sizing

 The last piece is to decide on font sizes and line spacing.
 Did you know that there is actually a such thing as ‘Optimal Characters Per Line‘?
 Well there is!
-Various studies have shown that the optimal characters per line is between 50 to 75.

 To articulate this concept further, the Baymard Institute says it this way: